Fire-man-x/LiveTranslator/README.md

 ### 2. add LiveTranslator and Panel service

-Into your config file add two more services `LiveTranslator\Translator` and `LiveTranslator\Panel` and define the default language (it is language which in your web is written basically):
+Into your config file add two more services `LiveTranslator\Translator` and `LiveTranslator\Panel\Panel` and define the default language (it is language which in your web is written basically):
 ```
-nette:
-	debugger:
+tracy:
 	bar:
-			- LiveTranslator\Panel
+		- LiveTranslator\Panel\Panel
 services:
 	translator: LiveTranslator\Translator(en)
-	translatorPanel: LiveTranslator\Panel
+	translatorPanel: LiveTranslator\Panel\Panel
 ```